 Generally, palliative care has a focus more on symptom control and pain management, whether or not a serious condition can be cured or improved.
 Providers can look to the future and will discuss different options with the patient and family members.
 Quality of life is emphasized for someone aggressively battling a disease.

-Hospice care is where providers conclude that their treatment methods will no longer be effective and the client has about six months or less to live.
+Hospice care is where providers conclude that their treatment methods will no longer be effective and the patient has about six months or less to live.
 But the pain management regimen and focus on quality of life can continue.

 With some patients, a referral to hospice care can provide some freedom – they no longer have to have to undergo regular testing or follow restrictive “doctors orders.”
 They’re welcome to go home rather than be stuck in a hospital, and then they can access home health care services.